 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with reactive hypoglycaemia, diets, and going keto in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.

 32 thoughts on “Keto: A New Approach To Reactive Hypoglycaemia”

 Looks like you been through a lot of things in life.
 I’m sure your experiences make you strong.

 I’d rather not have had to go through most of those experiences